Cadet Wing commander promotes warrior ethos

 |0

-This work, Cadet Wing commander promotes warrior ethos, by Ray Bahner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cadet Wing commander promotes warrior ethos, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.